 My husband and I had been planning our next area of search when the messenger burst into my office with the news that my daughter, my dear Autumn, had finally been found.
 However, she seemed to be captured by bandits; the very same bandits that were terrorizing my merchants.
-I made the decision that our next move would be that Brandon and I go after her ourselves.
+I made the decision that our next move would be that Leon and I go after her ourselves.
 So, with only an hour's preparation, we set off into the wilderness of Orlania once again.

 We rode side by side on our horses through the forest road.
 I cleared my throat.
 "Lovely day, isn't it?"